The University of Birmingham

 Nuclear Department, Navy Command

 The primary role of the Nuclear Department of the Defence Academy is to deliver nuclear education and training to all service and civilian personnel appointed to the Naval Nuclear Propulsion Programme, and to deliver nuclear emergency response courses to Defence and emergency service personnel associated with the NNPP and/or the transportation of nuclear material.
-The Defence Academy will use its full range of academic expertise, from a staff of almost 100, to provide the consortium with core modules on the nuclear fuel cycle and criticality safety management, and an elective module on reactor thermal hydraulics.
+The Defence Academy will use its full range of academic expertise to provide the consortium with modules, currently delivering modules on nuclear safety case development, criticality safety management, and reactor thermal hydraulics.